laurent22/joplin/readme/api/get_started/index.md

 	npm install -g yo generator-joplin

+Then to create the plugin, run:

+	yo joplin

 This will create the basic scafolding of the plugin.
 At the root of it, there is a number of configuration files which you normally won't need to change.
 Then the `src/` directory will contain your code.
 By default, the project uses TypeScript, but you are free to use plain JavaScript too - eventually the project is compiled to plain JS in any case.

 The `src/` directory also contains a [manifest.json]() file, which you can edit to set various information about the plugin, such as its name, homepage URL, etc.